 When you redeem, the share of underlying tokens represented by the nest you are redeeming will be returned to your wallet, or sold for ETH on Sushi Swap then returned to your wallet depending on which redeem option you choose.

-Nest prices are fundamentally linked the price of the underlying tokens and the yield gained on them from yield farming.
+Nest prices are fundamentally linked to the price of the underlying tokens and the yield gained on them from yield farming.
 Any time the price diverges in the SushiSwap pool from that of the combined price of the underlying tokens it creates an arbitrage opportunity.

-When the nest price is above the underlying assets, you can issue more of the nest (which buys the underlying assets) then sell the nest tokens for a profit.
+When the nest price is above the underlying assets, you can issue more of the nest (which buys the underlying assets) and then sell the nest tokens for a profit.